learn-co-curriculum/welcome-to-learn-verified/README.md

 Welcome to the Learn-Verified Full Stack Web Development track.
 Over the next 800-1000 hours you will learn everything you need to know to get started as a Full Stack Web Developer.
 Before you get started, just a few thoughts about how our curriculum is laid out.

+## Learning How To Learn

+The most common misconception we get when people start this course is that we're teaching you Ruby, Javascript, HTML and CSS.
+Don't get me wrong, we are going to teach you those things, but that's actually not the most important thing you're going to learn.

+Over your career as a professional developer you're probably going to end up programming in languages that haven't been invented yet.
+The most important thing we're going to teach you is how to learn.
+Using the technologies above, we'll work with you to build the skills to read and understand error messages and to google for the answers so when you get a job as a developer, when you have to learn a new library, framework or language, you'll know just how to go about doing so.
+We'll also teach you this first set of languages so that you can contribute immediately using them as a junior software developer.

 ## The Learn IDE

 When you first start learning to code the amount of setup you have to do to get your computer ready to really *make* something can be frustrating.
 To counter this, we created the Learn IDE.
 If you haven't already, you should [download the Learn IDE now](http://help.learn.co/the-learn-ide/how-to-download-and-use-learn-ide-3).
 The Learn IDE uses a popular programmers text editor (Atom) and also provides you with a terminal window for running commands, just as you would as a professional developer.
 However, instead of having to configure your local computer to allow you to program, it runs your commands on a remote computer so you can start right away with programming - not configuring of your computer.
 Bear in mind, using the IDE does mean you will have to be connected to the Internet while you program, but it's a much easier way to get started.